apache/aurora/docs/reference/scheduler-configuration.md

 	List of domains for which CORS support should be enabled.
 -enable_h2_console (default false)
 	Enable H2 DB management console.
+-enable_mesos_fetcher (default false)
+	Allow jobs to pass URIs to the Mesos Fetcher.
+Note that enabling this feature could pose a privilege escalation threat.
 -enable_preemptor (default true)
-	Enable the preemptor and preemption
+	Enable the preemptor and preemption -enable_revocable_cpus (default true)
+	Treat CPUs as a revocable resource.
+-enable_revocable_ram (default false)
+	Treat RAM as a revocable resource.
 -executor_user (default root)
 	User to start the executor.
 Defaults to "root".
 Set this to an unprivileged user if the mesos master was started with "--no-root_submissions".
 If set to anything other than "root", the executor will ignore the "role" setting for jobs since it can't use setuid() anymore.
-This means that all your jobs will run under the specified user and the user has to exist on the mesos slaves.
+This means that all your jobs will run under the specified user and the user has to exist on the Mesos agents.
 -first_schedule_delay (default (1, ms))
 	Initial amount of time to wait before first attempting to schedule a PENDING task.
 -flapping_task_threshold (default (5, mins))